pbs-assess/pacea/README.md

 load_all()
 rmarkdown::render("README.Rmd")

-which builds the .html that can be viewed locally (and isn't pushed to GitHub;
+which builds the .html that can be viewed locally (but isn't pushed to GitHub;
-GitHub uses README.md to make the page you see on GitHub.
+GitHub uses README.md to make the page you see on GitHub).

 Figures - to update a figure, manually run the piece of code that makes the .png file.
 See notes below (and Issue #44).